Clarithromycin (By mouth)

 - If you also take zidovudine, clarithromycin and zidovudine should be taken at least 2 hours apart.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have a history of liver problems caused by clarithromycin or a history of heart rhythm problems.
-Tell your doctor if you have kidney disease, liver disease, diabetes, myasthenia gravis, or a history of porphyria.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, diabetes, myasthenia gravis, or a history of porphyria.
+Tell your doctor if anyone in your family has heart rhythm problems.